-Generally, feminized seeds grow plants that are bigger and taller than autoflowers.
-But remember: No matter what the seeds you choose to plant are – bigger pots generally make space for bigger plants and bigger buds.
+Generally, female seeds grow a cannibus crop that’s bigger and taller than autoflowers.
+But remember: No matter what the seeds you choose to plant are – bigger pots generally make space for bigger cannabis plants and bigger buds.

-Now that we’ve seen the main differences between autoflower and feminized seeds, you should have an idea of which choice suits your preferences, resources and level of expertise.
+Now that we’ve seen the main differences between most autoflowering seeds and feminized seeds, you should have an idea of which choice suits your preferences, resources and level of expertise.

 Keep in mind that your growing situation/farm design can impact what seed type you get.
 For example, growing outdoors seasonally is different then running a year-round grow operation indoors, say in a grow tent or grow cabinet.

 When autoflower seeds first appeared around ten years ago, they were generally considered less potent due to the fact that the autoflower gene originates from the Ruderalis species of cannabis (which has very low levels of THC).